 This service was excellent at ensuring that people received support that was filled with compassion, dignity and respect.
-During this inspection, we were able to see the 'People we support consultation group' take place where those supported were planning an awards ceremony to celebrate their achievements.
+During this inspection, we were able to see the 'People we support consultation group' take place where people supported were planning an awards ceremony to celebrate their achievements.
 This had been suggested by people supported and the service was active in assisting them to make this happen.
 This provided a real sense of inclusion as people were encouraged and supported to participate and communicate their ideas.

 People and their families were involved in planning their support and we could see that staff supported their individual choice and routines.
-People were able to participate in a range of activities and experiences which were documented within their support plans, and we were able to see that people had been able to contribute to these.
+They were able to participate in a range of activities and experiences which were documented within their support plans, and we were able to see that people had been able to contribute to these.
 Independence was promoted and there was a real focus on what people were able to do and experience.
-One person's family member told us, 'they have really turned her life around' and 'she is smiling again'.
-Another person commented, 'she is involved in opportunities/activities that she would never have had the chance to do before'; we also heard about staff being flexible with their shift times to ensure people could attend activities with their friends.
-This ensured that people were able to maintain and develop their interests and friendships.
+One person's family member told us, 'they always do what he wants to do, it is his choice'.
+This ensured that those receiving support were able to maintain and develop their interests.

 The service was in the process of moving all paper-based support plans to an online system.
 It was clear that some staff were more confident in using the system than others.
-This meant that some key information was not easy to find and did not reflect all the high quality person-centred work that had been completed.
+This meant that some key information was not easy to find and did not reflect all the high-quality person-centred work that had been completed.
 The service should continue to progress with the transfer to the online system and support staff with their confidence in using the system to its full potential.

 People using services have a right to build trusting relationships with those who support and care for them.
 It was clear that staff knew the people they were supporting well, and we were able to see caring and friendly interactions.
-One person told us, 'I love my staff, I know them all' with another telling us 'I get on really well with my team'.
+One person told us, 'they are like pals...he looks forward to seeing them'.
 People were supported by core teams and received rotas to tell them who to expect to support them.
-If there were any changes, this would be communicated to those supported and their families.
+If there were any changes this would be communicated to those supported and their families.
 This ensured that people could be confident that their support was consistent and stable.